Importance Of Health Care & Family Support During Postpartum Depression

 Assist with household chores

-Household chores can quickly pile up, adding to stress.
+Household chores can quickly pile up, adding to the stress.
 Assisting with cleaning, laundry, and dishes may alleviate some daily pressure.
 Delegating specific chores ensures they are consistently managed without burdening a single person.
 In addition, performing what may be considered “small” tasks, like tidying up the living room, may make a difference.
 Doing so keeps the living environment comfortable and reduces the visual and mental stress of an unkempt home.

 Provide transportation for appointments or errands